 The video quality for the Anmeate SM24 is on par with most of the dedicated competition.
 None of the dedicated monitors could compete with the WiFi options, which offered excellent visuals similar to real life and had the clarity to see breathing and open eyes.
 The SM24 is somewhat fuzzy and lacks color trueness in daylight images with a slight green tint overall.
 The lack of clarity worsens night vision with a bright spot in the center and little visuals around the perimeter.
 As the zoom feature is digital-only, it only makes things worse.
 The parent screen is so small; this also contributes to the lack of details you will see.

 The Anmeate SM24 earned an average result for ease of use.
 It isn't hard to use, but there isn't much going on here either.
 Set up is simple and the camera and parent unit automatically pair when plugged in.

 The parent unit interface is simple and includes volume, brightness, zoom, microphone, and menu on the face.
-The buttons are large and rubber making them easy to see and feel in the dark.
-The menu is one level so there isn't a bunch of button pushing or menus inside menus to mess with.
+The buttons are large and rubber, making them easy to see and feel in the dark.
+The menu is one level, so there aren't many button pushing or menus inside menus to mess with.

-The Anmeate SM24 parent unit has an impressive battery life, right around 14 hours under ordinary use.
+The Anmeate SM24 parent unit has an impressive battery life, around 14 hours under ordinary use.
 The camera does not have a battery and requires plugging in at all times.
-While some of the competition offers a battery backup for power failures, this model does not.
+While some competition offers a battery backup for power failures, this model does not.

 The Anmeate SM24 doesn't offer many features beyond the minimum needed to see your little one in the nursery.
 You can pair this parent unit with up to four cameras.The SM24 offers: